pholoto/comp3080_ai_business_analyst_assistant/AI/README.md

 #### Option A — Install Ollama locally

-1. Download the latest Ollama release for Windows from the official website or run the provided installer (for example `E:\ollamasetup.exe`).
+1. Download the latest Ollama release for Windows from the official website and run the provided installer.
 2. Launch the Ollama service and pull the llama model:

     ```powershell